 You could lose your car

 If you default on your loan, the lender has the right to repossess your car.
-Because the amount of the auto title loan isn’t worth the full value of the car, the lender can get much more value selling the car than they would if you had paid the loan back in full.
+Because the amount of the loan isn’t worth the full value of the car, the lender can get much more value selling the car than they would if you had paid the loan back in full.

 Repossession may not be the end